 Hear Empowering Advice and Guidance from our ADEs to Create Your Own Program

 Looking for Teacher-Created, Field-Tested Classroom Projects?
 There’s an App for That

-For teachers, by teachers - bring innovative projects to your class with Do-It-Yourself (DIY) Guides.
-DIY Guides include open source project plans, interactive guided tours and online discussion opportunities.
+For teachers, by teachers -- DIY Guides include project plans, how-to materials, and collaborative opportunities.

 Are you a parent or administrator looking to be inspired by stories from our ADEs?

 Be inspired by these short videos highlighting the amazing and innovative work our Allen Distinguished Educators are doing in their classrooms!

 Are you an educator looking for innovative projects to bring into your classroom?